 - Heightened aggression.

-- Poorer decision-making abilities, which can lead to deadly accidents.
+- Poorer decision-making abilities can lead to deadly accidents.

 Long-Term Effects Of Prescription Drug Abuse

 - Poorer mental and physical health from nutritional deficiencies, broken relationships, job loss, legal problems, and other sources of stress.

 - Diminished cognitive functioning, including problems with memory, attention, and speech.

 - Damage to the heart, liver, kidneys, brain, and other organ systems throughout the body results in various chronic illnesses.

 - Mood disorders and other serious psychological problems.

 - Powerful addiction.

 Prescription Drug Abuse Treatment At Illinois Recovery Center